Underwater noises heard in frantic search for submersible missing with 5 aboard near Titanic

 The submersible had seven backup systems to return to the surface, including sandbags and lead pipes that drop off and an inflatable balloon.
 One system is designed to work even if everyone aboard is unconscious, Pogue said.

-Meanwhile, documents show that OceanGate had been warned there might be catastrophic safety problems with its experimental vessel, due to the way the company tested it and a lack of review by an expert third party.
+Meanwhile, documents show that OceanGate had been warned there might be catastrophic safety problems posed by the way the experimental vessel was developed.

 David Lochridge, OceanGate’s director of marine operations, said in a 2018 lawsuit that the company’s testing and certification was insufficient and would “subject passengers to potential extreme danger in an experimental submersible.”

 The Marine Technology Society, which describes itself as “a professional group of ocean engineers, technologists, policy-makers, and educators,” also expressed concern that year in a letter to Rush, OceanGate’s chief executive.
 The society said it was critical that the company submit its prototype to tests overseen by an expert third party before launching in order to safeguard passengers.
-The documents were first reported by The New York Times.
+The New York Times first reported about those documents.

 The search for the missing vessel has drawn international attention.
 In Dubai, where the missing British adventurer Hamish Harding lives, Crown Prince Hamadan bin Mohammed Al Maktoum wrote: “Dubai and its people pray for their safety and hopeful return home.”